nr072/Quip/README.md

 #### Using Quip

-1. Click on the 'Add' button for a date.
+- Click on the 'Add' button for a date.

   A prompt will appear, requiring you to write an event title.

-2. Write an event title, and press the enter key or click on 'Okay'.
+- Write an event title, and press the enter key or click on 'Okay'.

-The event title will show up in the sidebar (on the right), preceded by the date.
+  The event title will show up on the sidebar (on the right), preceded by the date.

-All titles in the sidebar are automatically sorted, based on date first and then alphabetically, every time a new entry is added.
+Every time a new entry is added, all entries on the sidebar are automatically sorted: based on date first, and then alphabetically,

+- To remove all added events, click on the cross icon on the sidebar.

+  A pop-up will appear, warning about the removal.
+If you click on the 'Yes' button, all data will be removed and the page will be reloaded.

 ### How It Works